arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### E9.
 The Principle of Continuous Economic Trade-offs: Economic choices must be made continuously.

-Few, big, predictable trade-offs at the start of development process don't work in product development as they work in manufacturing.
+Few, big, predictable trade-offs at the start of the development process don't work in product development as they work in manufacturing.
 In product development, you continuously receive new information from the market, design process, customers preference, or engineering.
-Instead, you make many small trade-offs, at random time, throughout your development process.
-Following the [Principle E1](#e1-the-principle-of-quantified-overall-economics-select-actions-based-on-quantified-overall-economic-impact) is more important than following the original plan.
+Instead, you make many small trade-offs, at random times, throughout your development process.
+Following [Principle E1](#e1-the-principle-of-quantified-overall-economics-select-actions-based-on-quantified-overall-economic-impact) is more important than following the original plan.

+#### E10.
+The First Perishability Principle: Many economic choices are more valuable when made quickly

 ### Controlling Flow Under Uncertainty